Murder of Ariel Sellouk: Murderer

 At the time of the murder Alayed was a Saudi national who had come to Texas to study at Houston Community College, but who had dropped out of school at the time of the murder.
 According to court documents, he received an allowance of $60,000.00 from his parents.
 Alayed was described by The Forward as, "the son of a millionaire Saudi businessman (who had) been bailed out of trouble by the Saudi consulate after previous scrapes with the law.
 According to the Houston prosecutor, the consulate of Saudi Arabia had previously posted bail for Alayed on minor charges, and had forfeited $15,000 on one occasion when Alayed failed to appear in court after being charged with driving with a revoked license.

 Disposition

-Alayed pleaded guilty.
-On April 19, 2004, Alayed was sentenced to serve 60 years in prison.
+Alayed pleaded guilty to murder.
+On April 19, 2004, he was sentenced to 60 years in prison.
 According to Stephen St. Martin, an ADA (Assistant District Attorney) of Harris County, he was not charged with committing a hate crime because, "It didn't help me ...
 The hate crime statute would only enhance [the sentence] one penalty level, and murder is already at the highest level,...
 So I would just be stating something else that I would have to prove.… Why make my job harder?"
 He told a reporter, "I'm not saying it was not a hate crime ...
 I'm just saying that it would have been extremely difficult to prove that to a jury."